 - Data from the truck’s computer

-- Any dashcam video
+- Dashcam video

 - The driver’s drug and alcohol test results

 - Evidence of previous crashes or infractions involving the driver, trucking company, or truck

 - Accident reconstruction experts